 The first meeting of RRN-India was held in February 2020.
 See here for more information.

 Objective 2: To co-produce a theory of change for recovery-oriented mental health system transformation in India

 Objective 3: To support future research collaborations.

-The co-produced theory of change underpins a planned Interdisciplinary Research Project called ROMHSI-2, involving the ROMHSI-1 partners and new Indian partners.
-It will be submitted for funding in 2020.
+The co-produced theory of change underpins the next planned study called ROMHSI-2, involving the ROMHSI-1 partners and new Indian partners.